If you want to create beautiful still life photographs that evoke emotions and tell a story, you need a mix of creativity and skills.

 Week 6 – We’ll wrap up the course with a week dedicated to the flatlay – basically a still life photographed from above.
 Again, you’ll see how I create this type of images from set up to final edit, and you’ll learn about backdrops, camera settings, and styling & composition guidelines.

 No, you don’t need to be in class at a certain time.
 You will receive your lessons & prompts by email, and you can watch the videos and practice at any time of your choice.
-We are all different, and we all process information at our own pace, but the more you practice the more your photography and editing skills will improve.

 If you have more questions or doubts, please get in touch here :)